Automattic/jetpack/projects/plugins/search/readme.txt

 = Will this plugin work with my theme? =

-This plugin works seamlessly with any WordPres theme.
+This plugin works seamlessly with any WordPress theme.

 = Does Jetpack Search allow visitors to filter the search results? =